ti8m/DocumentHandler/README.md

 The plugin downloads a document and starts an intent, so that other installed applications can open it.

 There is a special failure condition on Android, if the system doesn't have any application that can handle the given MIME type.
-In this case `failureHandler` will be called with the error code `53`.
+In this case `failureHandler` will be called with the error code `53` or if link is invalid error code `2`.

 ## iOS